 Note: You may also be asked certain other questions if you have a disability and/or are 60 years of age or older.

 Initially, you may not meet these food stamp income guidelines, because your income may be above the limit for your household size.
 However, after certain acceptable deductions, you may meet these qualifications.
 For instance, you are allowed a standard deduction based on the number of people in your family.
-You may also take the following deductions into account:
+You may also take the following deductions into account if they apply to you:

 - Earned income deduction, which means that you can subtract a certain percentage of your family’s gross income.